GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/builders/docker.md

 `skaffold.yaml`.
 The following options can optionally be configured:

 {{< schema root="KanikoArtifact" >}}

+**Artifact dependency**

+Similar to the local Docker builder, you can define dependency on other artifacts using the `requires` expression:

+{{% readfile file="samples/builders/artifact-dependencies/kaniko.yaml" %}}

+The specified alias `IMAGE2` becomes available as a build-arg in the Dockerfile for `image1` and its value automatically set to the image built from `image2`.

 Since Kaniko builds images directly to a registry, it requires active cluster credentials.
 These credentials are configured in the `cluster` section with the following options: